| New Tendencies in Serbian CeramicsArticle by Biljana Vukoti

 exhibitions.
 A significant number of artists also took part in the

-most important international exhibitions of artistic ceramic works.3
+most important international exhibitions of artistic ceramic works.3 The exhibition Contemporary Serbian Ceramics at the Beginning

 of the 21st Century is not thematically defined.
 The concept of